gdsbook/book/notebooks/07_local_autocorrelation.md

 ).rio.write_crs(pop.rio.crs)
 ```

-The resulting `DataArray` only contains missing data pixels (expressed with the same value as the original `pop`), `0` for non-significant pixels, and 1-4 depending on the quadrant for HH, LH, LL, HL significant clusters, same as with the Brexit example before:
+The resulting `DataArray` only contains missing data pixels (expressed with the same value as the original `pop`, -200), `0` for non-significant pixels, and 1-4 depending on the quadrant for HH, LH, LL, HL significant clusters, same as with the Brexit example before:

 ```python
 lisa_da.to_series().unique()
 ```

+We have all the data in the right shape to build the figure.
+Before we can do that, we need to hardwire the coloring scheme on our own.
+This is something that we do not have to pay attention to when working with geo-tables thanks to `splot`.
+For surfaces, we are not that lucky.

-Now let's create the colormap to encode clusters with the same colors that `splot` uses for geo-tables.
+First, we create the colormap to encode clusters with the same colors that `splot` uses for geo-tables.
 For that, we need the method in `matplotlib` that builds a color map from a list of colors:

 ```python
 from matplotlib.colors import ListedColormap
 ```

-And the colors, which we express as a dictionary:
+We express the colors we will use as a dictionary mapping the key to the color code:

 ```python
 # LISA colors